Newport Water District | Frequently Asked Questions

 For questions regarding your sewer bills, please contact the Newport Sanitary District at 207.368.5129.

 Applying for Water Service at NWD

 You may download the application for water service with the Newport Water District below.
-Once complete please mail to:
+Once completed save the filled out form to your device, then email or print and mail to:

 Newport Water District